 - rapid heart rate

 The diagnosis of congenital hyperinsulinism is based on history, laboratory findings, and genetic testing.
 Prompt diagnosis and establishment of effective treatment are essential to avoid neurologic damage.
-The diagnosis is made by evaluating the child's medical history, and the result of laboratory and genetic tests.

 The DNA from a blood sample from the child with congenital HI and each parent can be analyzed to screen for the mutations that cause the most common types of HI.
 This can be done at commercial laboratories and should be considered in any child suspected to have congenital HI.
 Contact us for more information on where to have this testing performed.